 The Palo Alto Networks firewall can retrieve user-to-group mapping information from an LDAP server, such as, Active Directory or eDirectory.
-The data can be retrieved through LDAP queries from the firewall (via agent-less User-ID, introduced in PAN-OS 5.0) or by a User-ID Agent that is configured to proxy the firewall LDAP queries.
+The data can be retrieved through LDAP queries from the firewall (via agent-less User-ID) or by a User-ID Agent that is configured to proxy the firewall LDAP queries.
 This document describes how to configure Group Mapping on a Palo Alto Networks firewall.

 Configure how groups and users are retrieved from the LDAP directory by creating a new group mapping entry by navigating to the Device > User Identification > Group Mapping Settings tab and click 'Add'.
 Refer to screenshot below.